Next edition: 1st part: 25 September 2017 – 1 June 2018 / 2nd part: September 2018 – June 2019

 Enterprises and other private bodies: Co Concept (Luxembourg), Corporate Resource Inc. (United States), Free Range Thinkers (United States).

-International Organizations: Mediterranean Agronomic Institute of Montpellier (IAMM-CIHEAM) (headquarters in France).
+International Organizations: Mediterranean Agronomic Institute of Montpellier (IAMM-CIHEAM) (headquarters in France), Joint Research Centre (European Commission) (headquarters in Spain).

 To see in detail who are the lecturers providing training in every Unit, please refer to the section Syllabus and Study guide.